Josh Lowe Preview, Player Props: Rays vs. Mariners

 Josh Lowe At The Plate

-- Lowe has picked up an RBI in 40.7% of his games this year, with two or more RBI in 14.2% of his games.
-He has also driven in three or more runs in seven contests.
+- Lowe has had at least one RBI in 40.4% of his games this year (46 of 114), with more than one RBI 16 times (14.0%).
+He has also accounted for three or more of his team's runs in seven contests.

-- In 49 of 113 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.